TheConstructRIT/Machine-Swipe-System/docs/DesignDoc.md

 is able to start a session.
 - `DatabaseManager` - Handles getting user information from the centralized database on the network.
-- `Configurationm` - Reads the configuration.
+- `ConfigurationManager` - Reads the configuration.
 Since the configuration can be changed at any point, each call will read the current configuration file.